I am fascinated by Moon Trees.

 “I’ve never heard of it, but let’s see what I can find.
 Are you sure it’s on our grounds?”

 “From everything I’ve read, it is a sycamore and it should have a plaque of some kind nearby marking its importance.”
-The two of us looked over the guide of plants in the gardens and finally settled on a location where it might be.
+The two of us looked through the guide of plants located in the gardens and finally settled on a location where it might be.
 She told me to be on the lookout for the groundskeeper who would probably have a better idea.

 After taking a couple of pictures of the tree and the plaque marking the trees importance I headed back to the visitor’s center.